 Anatomy of the Foot & Ankle

 Given the complex nature of the foot and ankle, personalized care and expertise are especially important when dealing with any related injury or condition.
-At TCO, our fellowship-trained orthopedic specialists are dedicated to examining, diagnosing and customizing treatment plans to meet the individual needs of our patients.
+At TCO, our fellowship-trained orthopaedic specialists are dedicated to examining, diagnosing and customizing treatment plans to meet the individual needs of our patients.
 Our goal is to restore both mobility and function to get you back on your feet, pain-free.

-From non-operative care and in-office procedures for minor conditions to the latest surgical techniques for more complex disorders and injuries.
-Whatever your treatment may be, you can expect compassionate care and technical expertise from our dedicated foot and ankle specialists – before, during and after treatment.
+From non-operative care and in-office procedures for minor conditions to the latest surgical techniques for more complex disorders and injuries, whatever your treatment may be, you can expect compassionate care and technical expertise from our dedicated foot and ankle specialists – before, during and after treatment.

 An Uncompromised View in Foot & Ankle Diagnosis

-Enhanced Diagnose From Weight Bearing Views
+Enhanced Diagnosis From Weight Bearing Views

 Ultra Low Dose CT Imaging